marioquiles/Framework-for-emotion-detection/README.md

 # Framework-for-emotion-detection
 In this repository you can find the code for the creation of a framework based on machine learning and deep learning for the detection of emotional states from the EEG signal.
-This framework has been described in the paper "Analyzing the impact of Driving tasks when detecting emotions through Brain-Computer Interfaces" [pdf](https://arxiv.org/abs/2209.00993).
+This framework has been described in the paper ["Analyzing the impact of Driving tasks when detecting emotions through Brain-Computer Interfaces"](https://arxiv.org/abs/2209.00993).

 **Abstract:**